yuemingl/ExprEngine/README.md

 ```

-#### 3. Parse and generate bytecode once, call many times.
+#### 3. Parse and generate bytecode once, call as many times you want.
 Use method handle to invoke the generated static method
 ```Java
 import static io.lambdacloud.ExprEngine.genMethodHandle;
 ...